TRAFFIC RULES & REGULATIONS

 to the outside fork.

-reported immediately to the University Police prior to being
+immediately to the University Police prior to being able to purchase

-replaced due to an accident, the driver must remove the permit
+due to an accident, the driver must remove the permit (even if it

 are valid from the date of registration through August 31.